10yard/dkafe/patch/readme.txt

 * Change "HOW HIGH CAN YOU GET" text to "HOW HIGH CAN YOU PIE?"
 In file c_5at_g.bin: Change values at offet 6DF from 17 15 24 to 20 19 15

-* Finally,  to prevent the kong from being drawn again prior to level increase.
-I created a block of 40 blank sprites in file c_5at_g.bin beginning from offset F30.
+* Finally,  to prevent Kong from being drawn again before level increase, I created a block of 40 blank sprites in file c_5at_g.bin beginning from offset F30.
 This blank sprite erases Kong.
 In file c_5ct_g.bin: Change values starting at offset 804 from 5C 38 to 30 3F.